udexon/SMMP/SMJSON.md

 `key:` indicates start of key. `::` marks the end of key.

 ```
+#!smjson
 c:
 p:: /home/hongwu/devel/5gl/coldef/h_5json
 l:: 2030
 d:: example history file
 ::
+#end
 ```

+`!#smjson` may appear anywhere in the text file, indicating the beginning of SMJSON parsing. `#end` marks the end.
+As such, SMJSON can be included in any textfile.
+These tags maybe excluded from a dedicated SMJOSN file.

 Double colon suffix `key::` can be used for single value or string as termination is newline.